tsupplis/cpm86-hacking/README.md

 A couple of experiments for fun with CP/M-86 including a quick and dirty port of pce emulator tools to CP/M-86
+- tod replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years
+- ver displays the BDOS version
+- cls clear screen
+- pause submit tool waiting for a keystroke
+- pce tools
   - pcetime
   - pceexit
   - pcever
   - pcemnt
   - pceinit (a combination of clear screen, pcetime and ver as CP/M-86) start up command
-- ver displays the BDOS version
-- cls clear screen
-- tod replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years

 All the tools are working on
 - CP/M-86 1.1